robersonfaria/job-application-challenge/README.md

 ```
 #### Run the project's containers.

-In the scale parameter, the number of containers that will process the queue can be chosen, the more containers thefaster the processing.
+In the scale parameter you can choose the number of containers that will process the queue, the more containers the
+faster the processing.

 ```bash
 $ sail up --scale laravel.queue=8